project64/project64/Docs/SUPPORT.md

 ### Hello, this document is to help you out if you are looking to get support for Project64.

 #### First of all, GitHub issues are ***not*** for general inquiries, support questions, or anything that can be handled on our support Discord.
-Issues opened without first reading this document or attempting help in the Discord will be closed.
+Issues opened without first reading this document or attempting to get support in the Discord will be closed.
 Issues opened regarding software we don't maintain will also be closed.

 #### Here is a non-exhaustive list of things you should do before asking for help on the Discord:
 - Fully update Windows
 - Update all of your drivers
 - Make sure you are using either the latest stable version of Project64, or the latest nightly build of Project64
 - Make sure you aren't using a bad ROM dump
-- If you have issues with a ROM hack, make sure the unmodified game doesn't have the issue as well
+- If you have issues with a ROM hack, make sure the unmodified game doesn't have issues as well as the ROM hack
 - Try other plugins if a plugin isn't working correctly for you
 - Try one of the recommended plugins setups below if the current setup isn't working for you